Rhesus macaque: Genome sequencing

 Work on the genome of the rhesus macaque was completed in 2007, making the species the second nonhuman primate whose genome was sequenced.
 Humans and macaques apparently share about 93% of their DNA sequence and shared a common ancestor roughly 25 million years ago.
 The rhesus macaque has 21 pairs of chromosomes.

 Comparison of rhesus macaques, chimpanzees, and humans revealed the structure of ancestral primate genomes, positive selection pressure and lineage-specific expansions, and contractions of gene families.
 "The goal is to reconstruct the history of every gene in the human genome," said Evan Eichler, University of Washington, Seattle.
 DNA from different branches of the primate tree will allow us "to trace back the evolutionary changes that occurred at various time points, leading from the common ancestors of the primate clade to Homo sapiens," said Bruce Lahn, University of Chicago.

 After the human and chimpanzee genomes were sequenced and compared, it was usually impossible to tell whether differences were the result of the human or chimpanzee gene changing from the common ancestor.
 After the rhesus macaque genome was sequenced, three genes could be compared.
 If two genes were the same, they were presumed to be the original gene.

-The chimpanzee and human genome diverged 6 million years ago.
-They have 98% identity and many conserved regulatory regions.
-Comparing the macaque and human genomes, further identified evolutionary pressure and gene function.
-Like the chimpanzee, changes were on the level of gene rearrangements rather than single mutations.
-Frequent insertions, deletions, changes in the order and number of genes, and segmental duplications near gaps, centromeres and telomeres occurred.
-So, macaque, chimpanzee, and human chromosomes are mosaics of each other.